bsplku/KHBM2019_SummerSchool/Task_Classification/README.md

 2. Sensorimotor task classification using MLP (Tensorflow) 2-1.
 Input data
-      - Showing the volume data and converting to actual input of MLP.
+      - Showing the brain volume data and converting to actual input of MLP.

     2-2.
 Import libraries
       - Importing necessary libraries.

     2-3.
 Define a classifier
-      - Builing a MLP network for a classification.
+      - Builing an MLP network for a classification.

     2-4.
 Define training parameters
       - Declaring parameters such as cost and error.